 \section{Conclusion}

 We have developed a joint strategy of encoding and self-triggered sampling for the stabilization of discrete-time linear systems.
 The encoding method is distributed in the sense that an individual sensor encodes its measurements without knowing measurement data of other sensors.
-To compute sampling times, the centralized self-triggering mechanism integrates quantized measurement data from all the sensors and then estimates input errors due to quantization and aperiodic sampling.
-We have provided a sufficient condition for the stabilization of the quantized self-trigged control system.
+To compute sampling times, the centralized self-triggering mechanism integrates quantized measurement data sent from possibly spatially distributed sensors and then estimates input errors due to quantization and self-triggered sampling.
+We have provided a sufficient condition for the stabilization of the quantized self-triggered control system.
 This sufficient condition is described by inequalities on the number of quantization levels and the threshold parameter of the self-triggering mechanism.
 Future work involves extending the proposed method to output feedback stabilization in the presence of disturbances and guaranteed cost control.